Annie-25/2-Python-Analytics-Technique/README.md

 SCATTER_MATRIX

-To import scatter matrix function from the pandas.plotting library.
+-Import scatter matrix function from the pandas.plotting library.

-Attributes are the columns to be considered for the scatter matrix.
+-Attributes are the columns to be considered for the scatter matrix.

-To plot a scatter matrix for the above attributes with a figure size (20x20) and color (blue)
+-Plot a scatter matrix for the above attributes with a figure size (20x20) and color (blue)

 <img width="468" alt="image" src="https://github.com/Annie-25/2-Python-Analytics-Technique/assets/173366226/fc373f1c-ab6e-4f29-9360-37bea13e2c9c">